khuranaharshit/PerfGraph/README.md

 ## PerfGraph: **Algorithm Time Complexity Visualization and Scalability Analysis**

 ### Objective:
-- The project helps to visualise the effect of apllication logic on end to end latency and scalability of the application using Grafana.
+- The project helps to visualise the effect of application logic on end to end latency and scalability of the application using Grafana.

 ### Components:
 1. **k8s Setup:**